Curity token handler design overview

 Browser Security

-In recent years it has been common to implement OpenID Connect for SPAs solely in Javascript.
+In recent years it has been common to implement OpenID Connect for SPAs solely in JavaScript.
 This is no longer recommended, for two main reasons:

-• Using access tokens in the browser has more security risks than using secure cookies, so SPAs should instead use cookies with recent SameSite improvements
+• Using access tokens in the browser has more security risks than using secure cookies, so SPAs should instead use cookies with recent SameSite improvements.

-The Token Handler Pattern article provides background on threats in various web architectures, resulting in a current SPA Best Practice of using a Backend for Frontend approach.
+The Token Handler Pattern article provides background on threats in various web architectures, resulting in a current SPA Best Practice of using a Backend for Frontend (BFF) approach.
 The SPA then implements OpenID Connect security via a backend component that manages token storage and issuing of secure cookies for the browser.

 Token Handler Pattern